 In addition to claiming the interest expenses as tax deductions, you may also be able to avoid paying tax on a part or all of the policy premiums.

-- Makes it easier to meet corporate life insurance needs
+3. Meet corporate life insurance needs

 - want a permanent life insurance policy but do not want to take money out of your business to pay the recurring insurance premiums